shamanec/ios-appium-docker/README.md

 ## Set up the project
 1. Execute **./service.sh setup**
-2. Provide the requested data - Selenium Hub Host and Port if connecting to Selenium Grid and WebDriverAgent bundleId (empty bundleId value will use the provided IPA as default).
+2. Provide the requested data - Selenium Hub Host, Selenium Hub port, devices host IP address and hub protocol(if connecting to Selenium Grid) and WebDriverAgent bundleId (empty bundleId value will use the provided IPA as default).

 ### or alternatively

 1. Open *configs/env.txt* file.
-2. Change the values for each of the 3 variables:
+2. Change the values for each of the 5 variables:
 *SELENIUM_HUB_HOST*
 *SELENIUM_HUB_PORT*
+*DEVICES_HOST_IP*
+*HUB_PROTOCOL*
 *WDA_BUNDLE_ID*

+For more information on the variables you can refer to [configs](https://github.com/shamanec/ios-appium-docker/tree/master/configs#envtxt)

 ## Prepare devices file
 1. Execute **./gidevice list**